kostasfilios/GrouByExample/README.md

 # GrouByExample
 This is an example of my extension for grouping elements by a given key.

-Many times we need to group items over an array of object.
+Many times we need to group items with same characteristic over an array of object.
 With this extension you can achieve it at single line.

 ```
 func groupBy<T>(_ key: (Element) -> T) -> [T : [Element]] {